inkyblackness/ss-specs/media/Bitmaps.md

 ## Bitmaps

 Bitmaps are images using a palette of colours.
 System Shock uses bitmaps exclusively for its graphics and uses one byte as index per pixel - thus 256 colours possible.
-The resources store such bitmaps with content type ```0x02``` and the corresponding chunks always have a directory, even if only one bitmap is stored.
+The resources store such bitmaps with content type ```0x02``` and they are always compound, even if only one bitmap is stored.

 Bitmaps are stored with a header, the pixel data (sometimes compressed), and an optional private palette.